 I strive to be grateful for my material possessions and not fall into the trap of consistent consumption.
-For the last several years I limit my purchases to consumables and replacing items that wore out.
-Think of this has intermittent fasting for purchasing.
+For the last several years I limit my purchases to consumables and replacing items that wore out for most of the year, aka a shopping diet.
+Think of this as intermittent fasting applied to purchasing.

-When I break from my shopping diet I normally review items that have accumulated on my “wishlist”.
-Typically 50% of the items that made it on to my list get dropped, they just don’t feel compelling after the “cooling off period”.
-30% stay on the list, they seem relevant but aren’t yet compelling.
-20% of the items on the list I decide to purchase.
+When I break from my shopping diet every 6 months or so, I normally review items that have accumulated on my “wishlist”.
+Typically 70% of the items that made it on to my list get dropped, they just don’t feel compelling after the “cooling off period”, 20% stay on the list, they seem relevant but aren’t compelling.
+10% of the items on the list I decide to purchase.
 Then I take some time to reflect on my spending patterns to see what I can learn.
 This year my lessons were: